“I have three credit cards, all maxed out.

 Your options depend on how good the rest of your finances are.

 Worst case – you can’t really afford the minimums

 It can be difficult to see the big picture when you are juggling incomes, bills and debts at different times of the month.
-If you have priority debts then the interest on these maxed out credit cards may be annoying but you have a much bigger debt problem.

 A good way to check that the minimums are affordable is to stop using the cards completely for a couple of months: